Packing: Tried and True Tips and Tricks

 How to: Silver

-When packing silverware, we recommend to cover each piece in fresh paper, and then nest them in a storage carton.
+When packing silverware, we recommend covering each piece in fresh paper, and then nesting them in a storage carton.

 How to: Soft Goods/Bedding